FineUploader/fine-uploader/readme.md

             <td>uuidName</td>
             <td>string</td>
             <td>qquuid</td>
-            <td>The name of the parameter, sent along with each request, that uniquely identifies the associated file.
+            <td>The name of the parameter, sent along with each request, that uniquely identifies the associated file or `Blob`.
 The value of
             this parameter is a version 4 UUID.</td>
         <tr>
             <td>totalFileSizeName</td>
             <td>string</td>
             <td>qqtotalfilesize</td>
-            <td>Name of the parameter passed with a multipart encoded request that specifies the total size in bytes of the associated file.
-Note that this is only passed
+            <td>Name of the parameter passed with a multipart encoded request that specifies the total size in bytes of the associated file or `Blob`.
-            with MPE requests that originate from the XHR uploader, since there is no way to determine file size client-side when using the form uploader.</td>
+            Note that this is only passed with MPE requests that originate from the XHR uploader, since there is no way to determine file size client-side when using the form uploader.</td>
         </tr>
         </tr>
     </tbody>